cspohr5119/ftc-event-sim/README.md

 ~~~~

 ## Stats
-The ranking table includes each team's OPR value as found on TOA.
-OPR is not calculated on the fly.
+The ranking table includes each team's OPR values as calculated from actual match scores download
-It must be known up-front in order to caclulate scores for theoretical matchups.
+from TOA.
+OPR is used to caclulate scores for theoretical matchups.

 OPRRank is also shown for each team in the rankings.
 This is what the team's ranking would be if
 ranking were solely on OPR.

-Variance is how many places "off" the actual rank is. -2 means a team ended with a rank two places
+Variance is how many places "off" the actual rank is. -8 means a team ended with a rank 8 places
-below where they would have been if ranked by OPR.
+below (or worse than) where they would have been if ranked by OPR.

 The stats section includes: